libp2p/docs/content/concepts/transport.md

 points over a single-socket connection.
 WebTransport can be used like WebSockets, but with the support of multiple streams.

-WebTransport streams can be arbitrary in size and independent when possible.
-They are reliable but can be canceled when possible.
-The datagrams in a WebTransport connections are MTU-sized and can be unreliable when possible.
+WebTransport supports reliable streams that can be arbitrary in size.
+They can be independent and canceled if needed.
+The datagrams in a WebTransport connections are MTU-sized.

 {{% notice "caution" %}}

 There is an experimental WebTransport transport in go-libp2p that is part of the v0.23 release.
 The implementation should be used experimentally and is not recommended for production environments.

 {{% /notice %}}

 For network stacks like libp2p, WebTransport is a pluggable protocol that fits well with a modular network design.

-For a standard WebSocket connection:
+For a standard WebSocket connection, the roundtrips required are as follows:

-- 1 RTT for DNS resolution
+- 1-RTT for DNS resolution
-- 1 RTT for TCP handshake
+- 1-RTT for TCP handshake
-- 1 RTT for TLS handshake
+- 1-RTT for TLS handshake
-- 1 RTT for WebSocket handshake
+- 1-RTT for WebSocket handshake
-- 1 RTT for Multistream Security handshake
+- 1-RTT for Multistream Security handshake
-- 1 RTT for libp2p handshake
+- 1-RTT for libp2p handshake

-Plenty of handshakes and roundtrips: 6 RTTs: 5 handshakes + 1 DNS resolution
+In total, 6-RTTs: 5 handshakes + 1 DNS resolution.

 WebTransport running over QUIC only requires 4 RTTs, as:

-- 1 RTT for QUIC handshake
+- 1-RTT for QUIC handshake
-- 1 RTT for WebTransport handshake
+- 1-RTT for WebTransport handshake
-- 2 RTT for libp2p handshake; one for multistream and one for the secure communication (TLS 1.3 or Noise)
+- 2-RTT for libp2p handshake; one for multistream and one for authentication (with a Noise handshake)
 > With protocol select, the WebTransport handshake and the libp2p handshake
 > can run in parallel, bringing down the total round trips to 2.